JulieH2016/liri-node-app/README.md

 ## Twitter account created with read and write permissions.
 Sent out multiple tweets and have received multiple retweets, likes and followers!

-## Coding delayed due to issues (reported to Ricky C.) but will be completed by Friday.
+## Work to date submitted.
+Coding delayed due to issues (reported to Ricky C.).

+## npm set up for use in my node.js command prompt window.

+## New folder named package.json added to add in dependencies.

+## Researched Twitter, Spotify, Request and OMDB API documents.

+## Twitter API application completed, keys retrieved & copied into keys.js file.
+Updated local folder & github repository with changes to date.